-11. REDS, AMBER BROWNS & ESBS
+14. REDS, AMBER BROWNS & ESBS

 Red and amber ales are collected together in a fairly loose definition based upon their colour which is indicative of the malt profile.
-This leaves a large space in what to expect with taste.
 English style red/ambers are generally malt driven with a caramel and toffee flavour base, while American styles will also exhibit these flavours along with a big hop presence showing more fruity character in flavour and aroma.
-A similar comparison can be made for Brown ales, English styles being creamy and nutty and American styles being bitter and potentially more aromatic from the hops.
+A similar comparison can be made for Brown ales.

 ESB's (meaning Extra Special Bitters) are English in heritage and are comparable somewhat to Amber ales but with darker coloured bodies, more bitterness and stronger malt flavours.
-By modern standards, ESB's are really not all that bitter but are a fine balance between malt and hop!